 I get it.
-Traffic to stores and malls are down, and while you might be tempted to haul out that old losers limp They’re all buying online, don’t.
+Even before the pandemic, traffic to stores and malls was down, and while you might be tempted to haul out that old loser's limp, They’re all buying online, don’t.

 According to TimeTrade, as much as mobile shopping is hyped, the reality is mobile purchasing is slow to grow; only 13% of respondents have previously made a purchase using a mobile device.

-So if the endless aisles of online aren’t the culprit to lower store sales, what is?
+So if the endless aisles online aren’t the culprit to lower store sales, what is?